node-organic/node-organic/docs/README.md

 ## Cell

-The standard naming convesion a Cell is called Application.
+The standard naming conventions a Cell is called Application.

 This is the abstract form of the building action.
 It is usually a single constructor logic which brings up Plasma and Nucles.
 The Cell can also provide reaction support to "build" Chemicals which are then piped to Nucleus's build implementation for execution.